Too Late Now

 "Too Late Now" is a song by English indie rock duo Wet Leg.
-It was written by both members of the band, Rhian Teasdale and Hester Chambers, with Michael Champion.
+It was written by both members of the band, Rhian Teasdale and Hester Chambers, with bassist Michael Champion.
 As for most of their debut album, the track was produced by Dan Carey.

 It was released alongside its double A-side "Oh No" on 29 November 2021 through Domino as the third single from their eponymous debut album.

 The following year, the song was remixed by Belgian electronic rock band Soulwax.
 This version was nominated for the Grammy Award for Best Remixed Recording, Non-Classical at the 65th Annual Grammy Awards.

 Background and composition

 "Too Late Now" has been described as a bait-and-switch because it opens with a post-punk riff that does not ignite.
 The song begins with a guitar and a bass before a simple kick beat is incorporated.
 Right before the first verse, the drums switch to a more complex pattern.
 It starts slowly and crescendos toward a satisfying climax.
 Chris DeVille of Stereogum called the track a "slow-building powerhouse".

 Different musical techniques are used throughout the song, including artificial reverb in the chorus and delay applied to the snare drum.
 The instruments occasionally drop out so that the focus switches to the vocals.
 The songwriting is clear and simple, encapsulating the everyday life of adulthood.
 The duo's guitarist Hester Chambers provides backing vocals while main vocalist Rhian Teasdale performs the song with the same detached semi-speak technique she has been using for the band's previous singles.

 Ethan Spivey of WRLT said that "Too Late Now" is "dream pop or rock externally, but reads more like grunge music".
 Alisha Sweeney of KVOQ included it on the list of her ten favorite songs of 2022.